Arman-Samiei/The-ACME-Park-/services/voucher-service/README.md

 ## Overview

 The **Voucher Service** enables the **admin** to issue vouchers for parking.
-It ensures that only customers with valid permits can access parking lots by performing a validation process.
+It ensures that only customers with valid vouchers can access parking lots by performing a validation process.

-Managers can issue vouchers that are valid for **3 days**.
+Managers can specify the number of days the voucher would be valid.

 The service includes a cleanup process to remove expired vouchers from the database.

 ## System Architecture